unihackhq/handbook/docs/melbourne/sponsors.md

     <img src="https://unihack.net/img/sponsors/atlassian.png" alt="Atlassian" style="max-width: 300px">
 </a>

 Software is changing the world, and we’re at the centre of it all.
-With a customer list that reads like a who's who in tech, and a highly disruptive business model, we’re advancing the art of team collaboration with products like Jira, Confluence, Bitbucket, Trello, and now Stride.
+With a customer list that reads like a who’s who in tech, and a highly disruptive business model, we’re advancing the art of team collaboration with products like Jira, Confluence, Bitbucket, Trello, and now Stride.
 Driven by honest values, an amazing culture, and consistent revenue growth, we’re out to unleash the potential of every team.
 From Amsterdam and Austin to Sydney and San Francisco, we’re looking for people who are powered by passion and eager to do the best work of their lives in a highly autonomous yet collaborative, no B.S. environment

 ## [Australia Post](https://auspost.com.au/)